 How many days before returning from Italy to the US should I get the Covid test?

-Get tested no more than three days before departure.
+The negative result needs to be dated no more than one day before travel.
 Make sure your test results will be available to you before departure.

 What Covid tests are valid for air passengers entering the US?